-&lt;sup>6 Includes 12 Senior Managers and excludes 6 who are also considered as MRTs.
+5 Includes 9 Senior Managers and excludes 7 who are also considered as MRTs.

-&lt;sup>7 Includes 2 MRTs and the 6 Senior Managers also considered as MRTs.
+6 Includes 2 MRTs and the 7 Senior Managers also considered as MRTs.

-&lt;sup>8 Includes base salary, fixed pay allowances, superannuation and all items packaged as part of salary.
-Total incorporate pay rate changes throughout the year and the impact of 2 departures, 2 outbound international transfers and 3 inbound international transfers.
+7 Includes base salary, fixed pay allowances, superannuation and all items packaged as part of salary.
+Total incorporate pay rate changes throughout the year and the impact of 1 departure and 1 inbound international transfer.

-&lt;sup>9 Includes non-salaried items such as car parking costs, subsidised health insurance and associated fringe benefits tax and excludes any allowances that are included in fixed base salary.
-Termination payments for 2 departures and 1 outbound international transfer included in totals.
+8 Includes non-salaried items such as car parking costs, subsidised health insurance and associated fringe benefits tax and excludes any allowances that are included in fixed base salary.
+Termination payment for 1 departure included in totals.